-Some species are harder to spot in June as parent birds reduce activity not to draw attention to their chicks.
+Some species are harder to spot in June as parent birds reduce activity to not draw attention to their chicks.
 Birds migrating for the summer have typically left by late May and won’t return until at least July.

 3. Use your resources